 Future-proofing your searches is by adding custom keywords is a big help too.
 For all your ‘summer campaign’ photographs, you can add relevant keywords, and then they will appear in the same search result as, say, the brochures for barbecue sales.
 If you set out to organize your assets in a logical and metadata-driven way, you’ll eventually start discovering assets you forgot you had.

 Using Collections & Lightboxes

 Custom Collections are a great way to organize specific campaigns and projects.
 If there’s a Christmas holiday sale coming up, everything to do with it can be nested together in one place.
-All of the photos, videos, audio and text documents can be put in one folder so they can be browsed together.
-This becomes particularly helpful when Christmas comes around next year and you’ll find a lot of the same assets can be repurposed with a few text changes.
+All of the photos, videos, audio, and text documents can be put in one folder to be browsed together.
+This becomes particularly helpful when Christmas comes around next year, and you’ll find a lot of the same assets can be repurposed with a few text changes.
 Collections also make sharing those themed images for internal or external users a breeze.
 With custom ‘Lightboxes’ any number of collections can be shared with people inside and outside of your organization.
-Just create a link that can have a launch and expiry date so you know that you've got complete control.
+Just create a link that can have a launch and expiry date, so you know that you've got complete control.

 Color tagging is another great way to organize your assets.
 This can be done on an individual basis, along with selecting your personal favorites and star ratings.
 This way, when a user logs onto the DAM, it curates what they see based on their previous experiences and preferences.